reingart/pyfpdf/docs/Development.md

 ### Why is a test failing?

-If there are some failing tests after you made a code change, `pytest` output will display **the difference of PDF source code between the expected & actual files**.
+If there are some failing tests after you made a code change, it is usually because **there are difference between an expected PDF generated and the actual one produced**.

+Calling `pytest -vv` will display **the difference of PDF source code** between the expected & actual files, but that may be difficult to understand,

-This "diff" can be quite difficult to understand, but you can have a look at the PDF files involved by navigating to the temporary test directory that is printed out during the test failure:
+You can also have a look at the PDF files involved by navigating to the temporary test directory that is printed out during the test failure:
 ```
 =================================== FAILURES ===================================